-What makes the food different from what you can buy outside is that home cooked quality.
+What makes the food different from what you can buy outside is that home-cooked quality.
 They are usually cooked in small batches and have to be ordered in advance.
-That means that the cooks have time to go to the market, pick up the ingredients, grind the spices fresh and cook it specially for you!
+That means that the cooks have time to go to the market, pick up the ingredients, grind the spices fresh and cook it especially for you!

 I first met Aunty 35 years ago when my new Sec 1 friend invited me to his house for his birthday party.
 I wasn’t used to eating spicy food then, but her chicken curry was so delicious that I couldn’t help but ate a plateful of it before I felt the blazing inferno rising up from my belly to engulf my mouth in flames.
 I broke out in cold sweat, I had palpitations and almost fainted and had to make may way down to the void deck to get some fresh air!
 Since then, Aunty has always cut down on the heat whenever she knew I was coming over for dinner!

 I only just realised how much passion she has for cooking after so many years of enjoying the food!
 She is quite insistent that everything be made fresh and that there is no artificial colouring or flavouring in her food.
 She even eschews premixed curry powders and would grind her own spices just before using it!

 Although her techniques are traditional, she isn’t afraid to introduce new twists to traditional recipes.
 With a glint in her eye, she said that that was the reason her dad always preferred her cooking to her own mother’s!